Web Agency 2026-04-28

 Major CMS upgrades (WordPress, Movable Type) and server migrations triggered DOWN alerts during planned work.
 Slack would buzz at 2 AM, and the team would shrug it off as "yeah, that's the deploy."
 A culture of "ignore the channel" set in, and real incidents started getting buried.

-"Last month's uptime was 99.95%" — that one sentence took an engineer 3–4 hours every month to back up with CSVs and graphs, in a different format per client.
-No template, no reuse, no leverage.
+"Last month's uptime was 99.95%" took an engineer 3–4 hours every month, with a different format per client and no template to reuse.
+Every incident triggered another from-scratch Word document.
+Pure unpaid overhead.

 Three reasons Miterl made the cut